ues-io/uesio/README.md

 # Code style

-Our code styling is embeded in various [eslint](https://eslint.org/) rules.
+As much as possible, our code style is embeded in dedicated [eslint](https://eslint.org/) rules.

 We use the repo called [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) for having `eslint` working along with TypeScript.
 This repo is an alternaltive to the [TSLint](https://github.com/palantir/tslint) project which is no longer supported.

 [Prettier](https://prettier.io/) is used for **formatting** our source code.

-Frontend-side are favoured the concepts coming from functional programming and [unidirectional data flow](https://facebook.github.io/flux/docs/in-depth-overview/).
-We cherry-picked some lint rules from the [Airbnb JavaScriopt Style Guide](https://github.com/airbnb/javascript) and the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).
+As regards the frontend, we cherry-picked some rules from the [Airbnb JavaScriopt Style Guide](https://github.com/airbnb/javascript), [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react) and the [React+TypeScript Cheatsheets](https://github.com/typescript-cheatsheets/react).

 Redux-wise we do follow some code style with some exceptions.
-More detail on that [here](#redux-architecture).
+More details on that [here](#redux-architecture).

+Generally speaking, in the frontend-side are favoured the concepts coming from functional programming and the concept of [unidirectional data flow](https://facebook.github.io/flux/docs/in-depth-overview/).

 # Tech Stack